Childcare programs

 -

 Nature-Based Learning: This approach emphasizes spending a significant amount of time outdoors, regardless of the weather.
-It uses the natural world as a classroom, encouraging children to explore, discover, and learn through hands-on experiences.
+W use the natural world as a classroom, encouraging children to explore, discover, and learn through hands-on experiences.
 For infants, this might look like:

 -